antonhalim/oo-reddit-api-consumption-bk-002-public/README.md

 be placed in two Ruby classes, but playing with the hash in irb is a useful tool when getting to know a complex data structure.

+You will have two classes, `RedditReader` and `Post`.
+The `RedditReader` class should be responsible for parsing the JSON response from Reddit, and the `Post` class will contain the data for each post.
+Follow along with the specs, and you will be guided to write the necessary methods.

 We want to generate an HTML page that excludes all posts that are NSFW (not safe for work).
 This is indicated by the `over_18` field.